Barbara Walters' 10 Most Fascinating People: History

 After becoming the first woman to co-anchor an evening network newscast in 1976, Barbara Walters left the ABC Evening News in 1978 to concentrate on The Barbara Walters Specials, an occasional series of interviews with heads of state, newsmakers, sports stars, and other public figures.
 During the early years of the primetime 'specials', Walters secured the first joint interview with Egypt's President Anwar Sadat and Israel's Prime Minister Menachem Begin.
 The specials continued to air sporadically throughout the year and saw Walters conduct interviews with a plethora of public and political figures including former British Prime Minister Margaret Thatcher.

 In a 1993 special, Walters compiled a list of twelve figures who defined that year.
 The top person for the year was Hillary Clinton.
 The program proved popular and led to it returning with ten figures every year except 2000 and 2001.
-Initially, 2013 was to be Walters' final installment of the special, which happened to end with the same person as in the debut year; however, Barbara continued the program in both 2014 and 2015.
+Initially, 2013 was to be Walters' final installment of the special, which happened to end with the same person as in the debut year; however, she continued the program in both 2014 and 2015.